Posts

 1. Toronto’s TTC: A Model for Accessibility

-Toronto’s commitment to accessibility has made it a global leader in inclusive transit.
-The TTC’s Accessibility Plan includes over 100 fully accessible stations, with more under construction.
-The agency also uses the SimpleTransit app to provide real-time updates on elevator status, ensuring that passengers with disabilities can plan their journeys with confidence.
+Toronto's commitment to accessibility has made it a global leader in inclusive transit.
+The TTC's Accessibility Plan includes over 100 fully accessible stations, with more under construction.
+Equally important is the operational layer: elevator-status APIs feed third-party trip-planning apps so that passengers can know before they leave home whether the station they need is actually usable that day.

 2. Tokyo's Subway: A Symphony of Inclusivity